 The effective beam waist of the gaussian beam fit was 15.4 mm, which was about 30% wider than ideal.
-While we have not demonstrated that our lens focuses perfectly, we have demonstrated that it is functional as designed.
+This indicates that the lens focuses properly, but does not focus as ideally as we expected it to.
+Future work will investigate the reasons for this non-ideal behaviour.

-V. CONCLUSION
+VI.
+CONCLUSION